McLennan County, Texas: History

 McLennan County was created by the Texas Legislature in 1850 out of Milam County.
 The county seat, Waco, had been founded as an outpost of the Texas Rangers.
 It was laid out by George B. Erath, and was known by 1850 as Waco Village.

 In the 1880s, pharmacist Charles Alderton developed the carbonated beverage that became known as Dr Pepper.
 The Dr Pepper business was headquartered in Waco, until it moved to Dallas, Texas.
 Waco is also home to the Dr Pepper Museum, housed in the 1906 building that was the first stand-alone facility used to bottle Dr Pepper.

 According to local lore, the first sustained flight did not occur in Kitty Hawk, North Carolina, but just outside Tokio (a small community in McLennan County) by a man flying a gyrocopter.
 During World War I, McLennan County was home to at least one military airfield, Rich Field.
 In the aftermath of World War I, when social tensions were high as veterans returned, white racial violence broke out against blacks.
 The county had 15 lynchings, the second-highest number of any county in the state.

 McLennan County's contributions to World War II include the reopening of Rich Field for use by the Air Force, and the opening of James Connally Air Force Base.
 The latter is now used as the TSTC Waco Airport and Texas State Technical College.
 County resident Doris Miller was awarded the Navy Cross for his heroism at Pearl Harbor; he was the first African American to earn such distinction.
 Local man James Connally became known as a World War II fighter pilot.

 County Courthouse

-The current County Courthouse is located in the county seat, Waco, Texas, and is the county's fourth courthouse.
-Completed in 1902 in the Beaux Arts Style, it is the next-to-last example of Architect James Riely Gordon's Texas courthouses.
+The current County Courthouse, the fourth to be built, is located in Waco.
+Completed in 1902 in the Beaux-Arts style, it is the next-to-last example of architect James Riely Gordon's Texas courthouses.
 Of the eighteen he designed, thirteen remain standing.
 The first county courthouse was completed in 1851 for $500, and was a two-story log cabin that was 30' x 30'.
 McLennan's second courthouse was a two-story brick building completed in 1857 for $11,000.
 The third courthouse was styled after Second Empire by architect W.C.
 Dodson, and completed in 1877 at a cost of $24,894.50.